sylhare/sylhare.github.io/_posts/2020-04-01-Riding-docker-like-a-cowboy.md

 tags: [docker]
 ---

-There are some information, that I feel are pertinent while messing around with a docker.
+There are some information, that I feel are pertinent while messing around with a docker 🐳.
 May it be alone or to be deploy in a cluster.
 Here is my list of tips.

 ## Make that Docker run